2019 Peter H. Brieger Memorial Lecture Series

 Vandenbroeck often has combined scientific research with the staging of (often) experimental exhibitions.
 Together with choreographer/dancer Pé Vermeersch, he has elaborated a performative exhibition on the transcultural energetics of aesthetic creation (‘ENCOUNTERS’, Museum MAS, Antwerp, 18th of may – 20th of august 2017).
 Among his most recent publications : A glimpse of the concealed.
 Body – intuition – art, Antwerpen, KMSK/BAI, 2017 (456 pp.), and : Utopia’s doom.
 The ‘Graal’ as Paradise of Lust, the Sect of the Free Spirit and Jheronimus Bosch’s so-called ‘Garden of Earthly Delights’, (Art & religion, ed.
 Barbara BAERT, 8), Leuven, Peeters, 2017 (343 pp.)

 Currently, Vandenbroeck continues his research on Jheronimus Bosch, on Flemish art in Spain, and on the cultural and artistic links between the Low Countries, the Iberian Peninsula and Morocco in the 15th and early 16th centuries, and, through fieldwork, on the semantics or ‘an-iconology’ of the nearly extinct abstract rural weaving art in Southern Tunisia (Chenini, Guermessa, Tamezret).

 This event is free and open to all.
 Registration is not required.
-For further information, please contact University College at (416) 978-4428
+For further information contact the Department of Art History at (416) 978-7892